davidjeck/javanotes9/javanotes8/README.txt

 files; image files for both the web and PDF versions; Java source code files for examples in the textbook; scripts for building the web site and PDF versions; and other miscellaneous files.
-Build scripts (.sh files) are provided for for Linux / Mac OS.
+Build scripts (.sh files) are provided for Linux / Mac OS.
 The scripts have been tested on at least one machine, but are not guaranteed to work for you.